maryamsalarian/ToDo/README.md

 # To-Do List App

 Welcome to To-Do List!
-This is a simple yet powerful application built with React, Vite, and Typescript.
+This is a simple yet powerful application built with *React, Vite, and Typescript*.
 The app allows you to create, edit, mark as done (or undone), and delete tasks, all while storing your data in local storage.

 ## Features